Synclavier: Tapeless studio concept

-Ultimately, the system was referred to as the Synclavier Digital Recording "Tapeless Studio" system among many professionals.
-It was a pioneer system in revolutionizing movie and television sound effects and Foley effects methods of design and production starting at Glen Glenn Sound.
+Ultimately, the system was referred to as the Synclavier Digital Recording Tapeless Studio system among many professionals.
+It was a pioneering system in revolutionizing movie and television sound effects and Foley effects methods of design and production starting at Glen Glenn Sound.
 Although pricing made it inaccessible for most musicians (a Synclavier could cost anywhere from $25,000 to $200,000), it found widespread use among producers and professional recording studios, competing at times in this market with high-end production systems such as the Fairlight CMI.

 Technological achievements

-When the company launched and evolved its technology, there were no off-the-shelf computing systems, integrated software, nor sound cards.
+When the company launched and evolved its technology, there were no off-the-shelf computing systems, integrated software, or sound cards.
 Consequently, all of the hardware from the company's main real-time CPU, all input and output cards, analog-to-digital and digital-to-analog cards and its memory cards were developed internally, as well as all of the software.
-The hardware and software of the company's real-time capability was used in other fields completely remote to music, such as the main Dartmouth College campus computing node computers for one of the USA's first campus-wide computing networks, and in medical data acquisition research projects.
+The hardware and software of the company's real-time capability were used in other fields completely remote to music, such as the main Dartmouth College campus computing node computers for one of the USA's first campus-wide computing networks, and in medical data acquisition research projects.